| Previous | Up | Next |

 If the field is missing for a particular architecture, its

-value is zero._RSE_Vx
+value is zero._RSE_Vx indicates the least

 significant bit of the field in the